Home | Volume 49 | Article number 23

 Methods Up Down

-Study design and setting: a trend analysis study design of acute flaccid paralysis (AFP) and measles surveillance data received from all woredas/districts of Southwest Ethiopia province was used to assess the improvements in the AFP/measles surveillance performance after the polio outbreak for the same time period of week 41 of 2022 and 2021.
-The review of weekly AFP and Measles surveillance performance key indicators were used from week 1 to week 41 of 2022 and 2021.
-Key AFP and measles surveillance indicators were used for all cases which had been investigated and specimen collected for testing in the measles or polio laboratories.
+Study design and setting: a trend analysis study design of acute flaccid paralysis (AFP) and measles surveillance data received from all woredas/districts of Southwest Ethiopia Region was used to assess the improvements in the AFP/measles surveillance performance after the polio outbreak for the same time period of week 41 of 2022 and 2021.
+The review of weekly AFP and Measles surveillance performance key indicators was used from week 1 to week 41 of 2022 and 2021.
+Key AFP and measles surveillance indicators were used for all cases which had been investigated and specimens collected for testing in the measles or polio laboratories.
 This was to compare the trend of sensitivity of the surveillance systems over time in the two years.
 Confirmed weekly update information from the national Polio and measles control data center was processed for the same period to understand the performances of key indicators.
 The weekly reported AFP and measles surveillance performances were compared for the two years.
 The differences were subjected to statistical tests for ascertaining levels of significance.

-Study population: all reported AFP and suspected measles cases from Southwest Ethiopia province at week 41 of 2022 and 2021 are the study population.
-Hence, the cumulative AFP and suspected measles cases reported at week 41 of 2021 were compared with the cumulative caseloads of suspected measles and AFP cases reported at the same time period of 2022 from all districts of Southwest Ethiopia province, Ethiopia.
+Study population: all reported AFP and suspected measles cases from Southwest Ethiopia Region at week 41 of 2022 and 2021 are the study population.
+Hence, the cumulative AFP and suspected measles cases reported at week 41 of 2021 were compared with the cumulative caseloads of suspected measles and AFP cases reported at the same time period of 2022 from all districts of Southwest Ethiopia Region, Ethiopia.
 The World Health Organization (WHO) standard case definitions for both AFP and suspected or confirmed measles case definitions were used for this study.
 An AFP case is defined as a child less than 15 years of age with sudden onset of floppy paralysis or weakness of any of the limbs, irrespective of the causes.
-Whereas, a suspected measles case is defined as any person of any age with fever, maculopapular rash and cough or conjunctivitis or coryza (the 3C); whereas a confirmed measles case is laboratory confirmed case, i.e, a suspected measles case with measles IgM positive.
+Whereas, a suspected measles case is defined as any person of any age with fever, maculopapular rash and cough or conjunctivitis or coryza (the 3C); whereas a confirmed measles case is laboratory confirmed case, i.e., a suspected measles case with measles IgM positive.
 All AFP cases with, if any, circulating vaccines derived polioviruses and those reported as compatible with polio were all included in the study.
-Those AFP cases classified as “not AFP” were excluded for this study.
+Those AFP cases classified as “not AFP” were excluded from this study.
 Besides, those suspected measles cases who were investigated and blood specimens collected for laboratory analysis were only included in this study.

 Definitions and key parameters: the WHO main surveillance indicators were used as parameters to assess the changes over time on AFP and measles surveillance systems.
 The scope of parameters covered from investigation of the reported AFP and suspected measles cases to the release of final laboratory results by the national polio lab and/or provincial measles laboratories.
 The non-polio AFP rate (NP-AFP) and stool adequacy rate were mainly used to assess the sensitivity of the AFP surveillance systems.
 Whereas the non-measles febrile rash rate (NMFR) was mainly used to assess the sensitivity of measles surveillance system.
 The stool adequacy of reported AFP cases was measured by the percentage of AFP cases investigated with two stool specimens collected within two weeks of onset of weakness or paralysis.
-On the other hand, the NP-AFP rate was measured by the number of non-polio AFP cases detected per 100,000 under 15 population in a certain district or province.
+On the other hand, the NP-AFP rate was measured by the number of non-polio AFP cases detected per 100,000 under 15 population in a certain district or region.
 In addition, the completeness of 60-day follow-up examination was also used to assess the percentage of follow-up examinations conducted for all inadequate AFP cases within two months of onset of paralysis.

 Ethical considerations: the study proposal has been approved by the regional ethics and research review committee.
-Besides, the study does not mention any individual personal identifications and would not harm any study participant except that the results will help to improve disease surveillance activities in the regional state and in the country as well.
+Besides, the result does not mention any individual personal identifications and would not harm any study participant except that the results will help to improve disease surveillance activities in the regional state and in the country as well.

 Results Up Down

-General characteristics of study participants: in 2022, a total of 68 AFP cases and 155 suspected measles cases were reported from the province as of week 41 of 2022.
+General characteristics of study participants: in 2022, a total of 68 AFP cases and 155 suspected measles cases were reported from the region as of week 41 of 2022.
 Of the AFP cases, 39 cases were below 5 years, and 29 cases were 5-15 years.
-In 2021, a total of 49 AFP cases and 39 suspected measles cases were reported from the province as of week 41 of 2021.
+In 2021, a total of 49 AFP cases and 39 suspected measles cases were reported from the region as of week 41 of 2021.
 Of the AFP cases, 31 cases were <5 years and 18 cases were 5-15 years (Table 1, Table 2).

 Key performance indicators for measles surveillance, comparing 2022 with 2021: in 2022 as of week 41, a total of 155 suspected measles cases with blood specimens have been reported.
 A total of 9 confirmed IGM positive for measles cases were detected and one rubella IGM positive cases identified.
-One hundred and sixteen measles cases were epidemiologically linked to previous outbreaks in the province and no measles compatible cases identified.
-Specimen adequacy rate was 100% and overall measles detection rate for the province was 4.9%.
+One hundred and sixteen measles cases were epidemiologically linked to previous outbreaks in the region and no measles compatible cases identified.
+Specimen adequacy rate was 100% and overall measles detection rate for the region was 4.9%.
 The NMFR rate for the study period was 4.6/100,000.
-In 2021 as of week 41, a total of 38 suspected measles cases with blood specimens has been reported.
-One confirmed IGM positive for measles case was detected and no rubella IGM positive cases identified.
-Specimen adequacy rate was 100% and overall measles detection rate for the province was 1.4.
+In 2021 as of week 41, a total of 38 suspected measles cases with blood specimens have been reported.
+One confirmed IGM positive for measles case was detected and no rubella IGM positive case identified.
+Specimen adequacy rate was 100% and overall measles detection rate for the region was 1.4.
 The NMFR rate for the period was 1.2/100,000 (Table 2).
 The non-polio enterovirus isolation rate for both 2022 and 2021 was below 10%; i.e., 4.4% for 2022 and 6.1% for 2021.

 Discussion Up Down

-In addition, the WHO interim guidelines of continuation of the immunization services and diseases surveillance was implemented by countries [8,9].
-On the other hand, the decrease in the number of AFP cases in 2021 was mainly attributed to COVID-19 epidemiology and associated restrictions on movement of polio staff members and diversion of resources from polio to the COVID-19 response [10].
-The NP-AFP rate for 2022 has improved significantly to 4.8/100,000 compared with 3.8/100,000 in 2021, an improvement of 26.3%, which shows the surveillance became more sensitive and would not miss any polio outbreaks in the province.
-The findings of NP-AFP rate in both 2022 (4.8) and 2021 (3.8) meet the surveillance indicator standard in outbreak setting, i.e., <3 NP-AFP rate.
-According to the Polio weekly update, Ethiopia, Week 51, 2021 update, there were 6 VDPV2, 12 cases of c-VDPV2 and 1 environmental cVDPv2 in Ethiopia including in one bordering province (Oromya) to Southwest Ethiopia [11].
+In addition, the WHO interim guidelines of continuation of the immunization services and diseases surveillance were implemented by countries [8,9].
+On the other hand, the decrease in the number of AFP cases in 2021 was mainly attributed to COVID-19 epidemiology and associated restrictions on movement of polio staff members and diversion of some resources from polio to the COVID-19 response [10].
+The NP-AFP rate for 2022 has improved significantly to 4.8/100,000 compared with 3.8/100,000 in 2021, an improvement of 26.3%, which shows the surveillance became more sensitive and would not miss any polio outbreaks in the region.
+The findings of NP-AFP rate in both 2022 (4.8) and 2021 (3.8) meet the surveillance indicator standard in outbreak setting, i.e., ≥3 NP-AFP rate.
+According to the Polio weekly update, Ethiopia, Week 51, 2021 update, there were 6 VDPV2, 12 cases of c-VDPV2 and 1 environmental cVDPv2 in Ethiopia including in one bordering Region (Oromia) to Southwest Ethiopia [11].
 A report by MMWR, during January 2020 - June 2021, there were 38 cVDPV2 emergences in active transmission in 34 countries; 28 (82%) of these countries are in Africa including Ethiopia [12].

 The progress towards the global polio eradication has been bumped after a recent polio outbreak in Africa whereby the health authorities of Malawi have declared an outbreak of wild poliovirus type 1 after a case was detected in a young child in the capital Lilongwe.
 This is the first case of wild poliovirus in Africa in more than five years after Africa was declared free of indigenous wild polio in August 2020 [13].
-Studies show that interruptions to poliovirus surveillance might have negative consequences on detection of poliovirus circulation and hence continued analysis of AFP reporting trends is necessary to better understand the long-term impact to the eradication initiative [14].
-The improvement in case detection in 2022 can also be attributed to the deployment of polio consultant for the province by global polio eradication initiative partners, strengthening capacity of local surveillance staffs through training and supportive supervision.
+Studies show that interruptions to poliovirus surveillance might have negative consequences on detection of poliovirus circulation and hence continuous analysis of AFP reporting trends is necessary to better understand the long-term impact to the eradication initiative [14].
+The improvement in case detection in 2022 can also be attributed to the deployment of polio consultant for the region by global polio eradication initiative partners, strengthening capacity of local health staff through training and supportive supervision.
 Besides, the stool adequacy rate has improved slightly from 94% to 96%, showing a 2.1% improvement.
 This progress is also attributed similarly to the NP-AFP rate improvement explained above.
 In both 2022 and 2021, males were more likely affected by AFP than females, with significant proportion of around 60.3% in 2022 and 55.1% in 2021.
-This finding is similar with results in Nigeria, Ghana, Iran, Italy and India in which higher frequency of AFP was observed among boys than girls [15-17].
+This finding is similar to results in Nigeria, Ghana, Iran, Italy and India in which higher frequency of AFP was observed among boys than girls [15-17].

 Male majority in the incidence of symptomatic infectious diseases in children may be due to reduced immunity, effect of sex hormones, genetic influence or exposure connected reasons, which clearly need further study.
 Quite majority (nearly 90%) of the AFP cases developed lower limb (s) paralysis in both 2022 and 2021.
-This finding is similar to the study finding in East and Southern African countries from 2012 - 2019 [18].
+This finding is similar to the study finding in East and Southern African countries from 2012-2019 [18].
 The non-polio enterovirus isolation rate for both 2022 and 2021 was below 10%, indicating the quality of specimen collection, packaging and transportation seem unsatisfactory.
 This finding is similar with a study in Palestine where it revealed a 4% NPEV isolation rate [19].
 The NMFR rate indicates the sensitivity of the surveillance in detecting suspected measles cases in an area, and the minimum surveillance target is 2/100,000 population [20].
 In this study, a total of 155 suspected measles cases with blood specimens were reported as of week 41 of 2022; whereas, in 2021 same period, 38 cases with specimens had been reported; showing an increased in case load of four-fold.
-The NMFR rate, which is the prime performance indicator for measles surveillance has been significantly improved to make the sensitivity of the surveillance more indicative of early outbreaks in the province.
-Maintaining high quality measles and AFP surveillance together with high immunization coverage in the province are mandatory strategies to maintain measles and polio free statuses.
-In addition, sensitive surveillance indicators help to identify quickly importation of polio viruses and detect measles cases rapidly and help for early warning and response interventions accordingly.
+The NMFR rate, which is the prime performance indicator for measles surveillance has been significantly improved to make the sensitivity of the surveillance more indicative of early outbreaks in the region.
+Maintaining high quality measles and AFP surveillance together with high immunization coverage in the region are mandatory strategies to maintain measles and polio free statuses.
+In addition, sensitive surveillance indicators help to identify quickly importation of polioviruses and detect measles cases rapidly and help for early warning and response interventions accordingly.
 This study used original data that is officially recognized by national offices, and hence has trustworthy, this can be taken as the strength of the study.
-Whereas, the findings may be limited to only one province, i.e nearly 3% of the country´s total population and hence may not be generalized to the whole country.
+Whereas, the findings may be limited to only one region, i.e. nearly 3% of the country´s total population and hence may not be generalized to the whole country.

 Conclusion Up Down